ondrej-rafaj/FTLocationManager/README.md

 ##Compatibility

-1. Tested with iOS 5.0+ with ARC
+Tested on iOS 5.0+ with ARC

 ##Contact